Matilde23T/Matilde23T-counter-app/README.md

-# Puzzle counter app
+# :🧩:Puzzle counter app :🧩:

 # Presentation

 The project presented is a puzzle that is completed thanks to the use of a counter function.
 With the increase and decrease buttons it is possible to add or remove each piece of the puzzle in order to show the entire figure.